 In this case, I knew I wanted something with protein, I always need fiber and I wanted fruit.
-I had frozen raspberries, whole rolled (gluten free) oats, almonds and chia seed.
-Making sure I get adequate amounts of healthy protein is one the ways I have found to maintain my weight and energy levels.
-In this case, the almonds and chia seed are protein powerhouses.
+I had frozen raspberries, whole rolled oats, almonds and chia seeds.
+Making sure I get adequate amounts of healthy protein is one of the ways I have found to maintain my weight and energy levels.
+In this case, the almonds and chia seeds are protein powerhouses.
 In this recipe, which will make 2-3 servings, the total protein amount is approximately 30 grams, which would equal 3+ cups of milk or a chicken breast.
 A great way to fuel your body for the day ahead.

 I’ve only ever made this with raspberries, but think it’d be very delicious with mango or pineapple as well.
 May jump in the kitchen now and whip one up with mango for tomorrow!

 If you liked this breakfast idea, you may also like my oat, chia, and berry breakfast bowl!

 - 12 ounce bag of frozen fruit, thawed (I used raspberries)